Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/README.md

 * Download PSWG and play it.
 * Make a public Minecraft server with PSWG.
-* Include PSWG in a modpack if you have permission from us, and only if you link back here.
+* Include PSWG in a modpack if you have express permission from us, and only if you link back here.
 * Make content showing PSWG gameplay (a link back here is not required, but is appreciated).
 * Modify, compile, or otherwise use PSWG's source code privately.
-* Fork PSWG and contribute content or bugfixes.
+* Maintain a fork of PSWG and contribute content or bugfixes.

 #### You CANNOT:

-* Redistribute original or modified compiled PSWG binaries without express permission from us.
+* Redistribute original or modified compiled PSWG binaries, without express permission from us.
+* Host the mod on a mod-hosting website, for example, Curse.
 * Claim that you made PSWG.